 The MAP Fund was established in 1988 by The Rockefeller Foundation to support innovation and cross-cultural exploration in new works of live performance.
 Since 1989, the program has disbursed over 27 million dollars to more than 1000 projects in playwriting, choreography, music composition, and ensemble, site-specific, and community-based performance.

-The timeline for MAP’s 2019 grant cycle will be announced summer 2018.
+The timeline for MAP’s 2019 grant cycle will be announced by August 2018.

 Questions?
 Email us at email@example.com.
 We look forward to connecting with you!